Billionaire Profile

 Mount Sinai Health System

-Made a multimillion-dollar commitment to the Department of Obstetrics, Gynecology, and Reproductive Science at The Mount Sinai Hospital.
+Committed a multi-million dollar donation for the Department of Obstetrics, Gynecology, and Reproductive Science at The Mount Sinai Hospital.

 Business Philosophy & Leadership